JLESC/jlesc.github.io/_projects/fpga_project.md

 improvement compared with CPUs and GPUs of the comparable technology.

-The advent of high-level synthesis technology such as OpenCL, OpenMP and OpenACC for FPGAs eases the FPGA adoption process in HPC.
+The advent of high-level synthesis technology such as OpenCL, OpenMP and OmpSs for FPGAs eases the FPGA adoption process in HPC.
 However, we have little expertise to port current existing computational kernel and have little knowledge on optimizations.
 In this project, we will implement key application kernels using high level synthesis tools,